OUR DENTAL SERVICES

 All Ceramic crowns are the most esthetic crowns available.
-The can achieve excellent color matching with adjacent teeth and appear incredibly lifelike.
+They can achieve excellent color matching with adjacent teeth and appear incredibly lifelike.
 Modern ceramic systems have become very strong and have a low risk of fracture.
 When esthetics are the top priority our recommendation is typically an all-ceramic crown.

 Zirconia Crowns have come a long way in the last decade.
 They are available in esthetic versions that get very close to the beauty of all-ceramic crowns.
-They are the strongest white crown available.
+They are the strongest tooth colored crown available.
 These crowns require a minimal reduction in tooth structure, excellent durability, and strength, along with very good aesthetics.
 This is our most commonly used crown material.

 Gold crowns are typically the longest lasting crowns and have the best fitting margins.
 Gold is very gentle on opposing teeth and requires a minimal reduction in tooth structure.
 On short molar teeth, gold crowns can provide the best retention due to the outstanding accuracy of the casting process.

 When a tooth is missing and there are sturdy teeth in front of and behind the missing tooth a bridge can be an excellent option to replace the missing tooth.
 A bridge preparation requires removing tooth structure from the adjacent teeth in a similar manner to a crown preparation.
 A dental laboratory custom makes the bridge, which looks like three separate teeth.
 There are some scenarios where a bridge may be the most esthetic option.
 Bridges can be made out of several different materials ranging from porcelain to gold.